limix/bgen-reader-py/docs/index.rst

 ploidy and number of alleles.
 It was designed to provide a compact data representation without sacrificing variant access performance.

-This python package is a wrapper around the |bgen library|, a low-memory footprint reader that efficiently reads bgen files.
+This Python package is a wrapper around the |bgen library|, a low-memory footprint reader that efficiently reads bgen files.
 It fully supports the bgen format specifications: 1.2 and 1.3;
 as well as their optional compressed formats.